 You should also avoid smoking.
 Smoking is dangerous when recovering from surgery.
 It can constrict your blood vessels, delaying wound healing and possibly even leading to infection.

-Lastly, speak to your surgeon before taking any non-prescribed meds — even OTC meds.
-Generally, it is recommended that patients avoid any medications that will thin the blood, such as Aspirin, Motrin, Ibuprofen, etc.
+Lastly, speak to your surgeon before taking any non-prescribed pain medications — even OTC pain medications.
+Pain medication is important and crucial when recovering from your surgery but generally, however when it comes to pain medication it is important to take the right kind.
+It is recommended that patients avoid any pain medication that will thin the blood, such as Aspirin, Motrin, Ibuprofen, etc.

 Schedule Your Consultation Today

 Remember: While your surgeon will be taking care of you during your chin liposuction procedure and for the immediate hours after surgery, you are in charge of your extended recovery!
 Therefore, it’s up to you to know what to eat and what not to eat after liposuction.